Behodler/BehodlerUI/README.md

 eight fun oak spot hip pencil matter domain bright fiscal nurse easy
 ```
 Do note that the images of the tokens will be out of sync because they don't correspond to mainnet images.
 This is normal.

+## Publishing new package version

+In order to publish a new version of `@behodler/swap-legacy` npm package, the `version` field of `client/package.json` file must be updated along with any other modifications that was made to the app.
+When `swap-package` branch is updated, the Github `publish` workflow will be run and given no errors occur, new package version wil be built and published automatically.